DoodleJZ/HPSG-Neural-Parser/README.md

 Our best English single-system parser based on Glove.
 * [`joint_bert_dev=95.55_devuas=96.67_devlas=94.86.pt`](https://drive.google.com/open?id=1TNsJeWVp74iuGINStSfa9z25XwzwHBXX):
 Our best English single-system parser based on BERT.
+* [`joint_xlnet_dev=96.03_devuas=96.96_devlas=95.32.pt`]
+(Release later)Our best English single-system parser based on XLNet.

 The pre-trained model with Glove embeddings obtains 93.78 F-scores of constituent parsing and 96.09 UAS, 94.68 LAS of dependency parsing on the test set.

 The pre-trained model with BERT obtains 95.84 F-scores of constituent parsing and 97.00 UAS, 95.43 LAS of dependency parsing on the test set.

+The pre-trained model with XLNet obtains 96.33 F-scores of constituent parsing and 97.20 UAS, 95.72 LAS of dependency parsing on the test set.

 To use ELMo embeddings, download the following files into the `data/` folder (preserving their names):